dicebear/dicebear/apps/docs/pages/create-styles/edit-a-style/index.md

 ## Step 1

 Create an empty Figma design file, then start the plugin.
+The quickest way is the Actions search in the toolbar.

 The file has to be empty.
 If it already holds color styles or components with group names, the plugin refuses to import into it.